tidyverse/dplyr/revdep/problems.md

     ```
     Error in re-building vignettes:
       ...
+    Scale for 'colour' is already present.
+Adding another scale for
+    'colour', which will replace the existing scale.
+    Scale for 'colour' is already present.
+Adding another scale for
+    'colour', which will replace the existing scale.
-    Quitting from lines 114-115 (a_introduction.Rmd)
+    Quitting from lines 166-173 (c_homogeneous.Rmd)
-    Error: processing vignette 'a_introduction.Rmd' failed with diagnostics:
+    Error: processing vignette 'c_homogeneous.Rmd' failed with diagnostics:
-    could not find function "row_number"
+    could not find function "n"
     Execution halted
     ```